Why 2 World Trade Center is not Built as of September 2025

 Building only 3WTC’s first seven floors until an anchor tenant is found worked out.
 As construction on these first seven floors approached the finish line—and by the finish line, I mean the glass facade around the building was almost complete—an anchor tenant was found.
 That anchor tenant is GroupM, a world-leading media company.

-GroupM’s lease at 3 World Trade Center aims to consolidate its 2,400 employees from several Midtown offices into the new space upon the building’s completion.
+GroupM’s lease at 3WTC aims to consolidate its 2,400 employees from several Midtown offices into the new space.
 Since moving into 3WTC in 2018, GroupM’s lease has been successful for them and Silverstein Properties.
 It was so successful that by 2016, GroupM signed a new lease for an additional 170,000 square feet of space on four more floors.

-GroupM’s lease was successful for Silverstein Properties because it was large enough to secure the financing needed to complete the construction of 3 World Trade Center.
-With the tower now complete, it did not take too long for the rest of it to fill up with more tenants.
-Now within 90% leased, 3WTC tenants include:
+GroupM’s lease was successful for Silverstein Properties.
+It was large enough to secure the financing needed to complete the construction of 3 World Trade Center.
+With the tower now complete, it didn’t take long for the rest of the space to fill up with additional tenants.

 Silverstein’s mindset of “if you build it, they will come” only works if you actually build something.
 Even though only seven of the planned 80 floors were built, it was still enough to market the tower to potential tenants.
 Thankfully, 3 World Trade Center’s physical design is straightforward for the entire building, except for the structure’s base (lobby, retail, mechanical, and trading floors).